 Suicide Prevention Resources for Line Leaders

 Suicide prevention starts before a service member is in crisis.
-Line leaders play an important role in shaping the way service members maintain their psychological health – and how they view seeking care for concerns.
-The tips below can help you create a command environment that promotes connectedness and openness around psychological health challenges.
-They can also help you recognize when a warrior may be struggling and how to encourage them to get care.
+Line leaders play an important role in promoting psychological health and help-seeking behaviors.
+The tips below can help you create an environment that promotes connectedness and openness around psychological health challenges.
+These tips can also help you recognize when a warrior may be struggling and how to encourage them to get care.

 Create a Supportive Command Environment

 As a line leader, there are several things you can do to create a supportive climate within your command.
-Start by fostering open dialogue from the top-down and bottom-up.
-By discussing psychological health as often and openly as physical health, service members may feel more comfortable reaching out to leadership and seeking professional help.
+Start by fostering open communication with colleagues at every level.
+Frequent discussions about psychological health may help service members feel more comfortable reaching out to leadership and self-referring for professional help.
 To encourage help-seeking behavior in your command:

 • Break the silence.
 Remind service members that challenges from military life are common and they are not alone.

 • Share stories of success.
-Share your story or stories of other service members who successfully reached out for support and care during challenges.
+Share your story, or stories, of other service members who successfully reached out for support and care during challenging periods.

 • Spread the truth.
 Provide accurate information and resources to help bust common myths about seeking care, such as impacts to security clearances or military careers.

-• Encourage seeking care early.
-Promote getting help for psychological health concerns as soon as they arise.
+• Encourage seeking care early and stay apprised of the resources you can offer your team.
+Promote help-seeking for any life stressors and psychological health concerns as soon as they arise.

 • Promote mission readiness.
-Emphasize that reaching out for help benefits the service member, their family, unit, service branch and community.
+Emphasize that reaching out for help benefits the service member, their family, unit, and the mission.

 Identifying Those as Risk

 Staying engaged with the service members you lead promotes a positive environment and builds stronger bonds.
-These bonds can help you identify when service members are experiencing challenges and need additional support.
+These bonds can help you promptly identify service members who are experiencing challenges and need additional support.
 Be alert to the following situations that may place service members at increased risk of suicide:

-• Loss of a close friend or member of the unit
+• Loss of a close friend or unit member

 • Setbacks in military career or personal life